 SAR Acknowledgment: A non-correctable one-page Student Aid Report.
 Students who file a FAFSA on the Web (FOTW) and do not provide an email address or who make corrections on line to applicant information receive this acknowledgment.

-Satisfactory Academic Progress (SAP): Each term a student must have a cumulative 2.0 GPA and have successfully completed 67% of the classes that they have attempted.
-With PROB1 and PROB2, students still receive aid.
+Satisfactory Academic Progress (SAP): A student must have a cumulative 2.0 GPA and have successfully completed 67% of the classes that they have attempted.
 However, once a student reaches SUSP (suspended status), then aid is rejected unless an appeal is filed and approved by SAP committee.